How to catch a bus

 Stagecoach recently simplified their ticket range - they removed most return tickets and promoted their DayRider tickets instead - these tickets are actually good value - often cheaper than the equivalent return ticket would have been - they give the freedom to travel as many times as you like and change buses as often as you like during the day of issue (which is typically defined as running from 4am on the first day to 4am the next day).

-If your travel is all after 7pm it's also worth knowing about Stagecoach Nightrider - unlimited travel throughout Fife and Tayside (on Stagecoach buses) after 7pm for £3 (rising to £3.50 from Sunday 2nd April 2023).
+If your travel is all after 6pm it's also worth knowing about Stagecoach Nightrider - unlimited travel throughout Fife and Tayside (on Stagecoach buses) after 6pm for £3.50.
 Other operators often have similar offers.

 Most of all - enjoy the freedom of being able to travel by bus...